whisk-ml/whisk/whisk/template/{{ cookiecutter.repo_name }}/README.md

 ## Setup

-After cloning this repo and `cd {{cookiecutter.project_name}}`:
+After cloning this repo, perform the following steps to initialize the project:

-1. If you haven't yet installed whisk, run `pip install whisk`
-2. Run `whisk setup`.
-The install script creates a `venv`, installs the Python dependencies specified, and initializes DVC.
-3. Activate the venv: `source venv/bin/activate`
+    cd {{cookiecutter.project_name}}
+    pip install whisk
+    whisk setup
+    source venv/bin/activate

-4. If DVC is used, Download the latest data files: `dvc pull`.
+If DVC is used, download the latest data files: `dvc pull`.

+The steps above change to the project directory, install whisk, and setup the project environment.

 To learn more about whisk, here are a few helpful doc pages:
 * [A Quick Tour of whisk](https://whisk.readthedocs.io/en/latest/tour_of_whisk.html)